BorisKontorovich/feather_huzzah_loadcell/README.md

 * FEATHER HUZZAH WITH EXP8266 <br>https://www.adafruit.com/product/2821

 * PIN LAYOUT ![text](/docs/readme-assets/Huzzah_ESP8266_Pinout_v1.2-1.png) <br> <br>
-note that clock (SCL) and data (SDA) pins are pins 5 and 4 on the bottom right.
+ * note that clock (SCL) and data (SDA) pins are pins 5 and 4 on the bottom right.
+ * on SparkFun HX711 break out, VCC has to be connected to 5V (USB/VBUS pin on the board) and VDD goes to 3.3V supply (3V/3V3 pin on the board)  Other boards have to follow similar concention, but please, check documentation.